Little Yoho Valley II

 The ascent of Mt.
 Pollinger from the Kiwetinok/Pollinger col is an easy hike.
 Just aim for the high point and walk... if only getting from Pollinger to McArthur were that easy!

-I took one look at the crux and decided that the bypass I had read about, that starts about 30m back from this point on the climber's right, would suit me just fine.
+I took one look at the crux and decided that the bypass, which starts 30m back from this point on the climber's right, would suit me just fine.
 That was until I took a close look at the traverse involved with the bypass.

 The sources I've checked are split 50/50 on this point, and while Mr. Kane chose the north summit as the true summit in his book, the reality is that the south summit of Mt.
 Kerr is at least 60m higher and is the one with the register.
 The good news for completionists is that the south summit is an easy scramble from the north summit, highly scenic, and takes little more than an hour to reach on a round-trip.